”I always search for a theme which sets me and my thoughts in motion and try, by means of the choreography and new formats, to test its borders.“

 Whereas Phantom Zone was an app-enhanced live-performance, the sequel, Phantom Zone Update, will be an app-enhanced installation with an accompanying live performance.
 Video art, spacial installation and sound, which were present in reality in the performance space in Phantom Zone, will now be contained within the app, which can be downloaded onto a personal device This can be used to enable an interactive museum-like visit, within a four hour timeslot in the St.Giles (Egidien) Church, Nuremberg.
 The live performances will also be scheduled within pre-announced timeslots.

-A co-production with the Künstlerhaus Nuremberg in Kunstkulturquartier and LEONARDO – centre for creativity and innovation, supported by Tanzzentrale of the Nuremberg Region and Martha Church Nuremberg; financially supported by the City of Nuremberg, the Bavarian Association for Contemporary Dance (BLZT) with funds from the Bavarian Ministery for Science and Culture.
+Phantom Zone is a co-production with the Künstlerhaus Nuremberg in Kunstkulturquartier and LEONARDO – centre for creativity and innovation, supported by Tanzzentrale of the Nuremberg Region and Martha Church Nuremberg; financially supported by the City of Nuremberg, the Bavarian Association for Contemporary Dance (BLZT) with funds from the Bavarian Ministery for Science and Culture.

-A co-production with the Tafelhalle Nuremberg in Kunstkulturquartier and LEONARDO – centre for creativity and innovation, supported by Tanzzentrale of the Nuremberg Region.
+Phantom Zone Update is a co-production with the Tafelhalle Nuremberg in Kunstkulturquartier and LEONARDO – centre for creativity and innovation, supported by Tanzzentrale of the Nuremberg Region.
 This project is financially supported by the Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media, as part of the initiative NEW START FOR CULTURE, the City of Nuremberg, the Cultural Foundation Sparkasse Nuremberg and the Bavarian Association for Contemporary Dance (BLZT) with funds from the Bavarian Ministery for Science and Culture.

 Traditions, rituals, role models and ideologies can provide a sense of security and reliability, but can also bring limitations, borders and prejudices, especially when the ususal traditions are not followed and don’t meet ones expectations or perceptions.
 With a good deal of humour and fun the five dancers dissect common cliches, mix them up and put them back together in a new way.
 They ask the question how the generations can learn from one another.